Million Dollar Arm: Plot

-J. B. Bernstein is a big-time sports agent who, along with his partner Ash Vasudevan, recently formed their own company.
-Unfortunately, all of J. B.'s clients have retired, and he is unable to reel in star football player Popo Vanuatu.
-Desperate to find new clients, J. B. realizes India, with over one billion people, has real potential for untapped baseball talent.
-He approaches investor Mr. Chang with his proposal—a talent contest staged in India called "Million Dollar Arm."
-Contestants score points by demonstrating they can pitch a baseball with speed and accuracy.
-Along with the prize money, two winners will be flown to the U.S. and receive coaching to become legitimate baseball prospects within two years.
-Chang commits to providing the funding, on the condition the prospects are ready within only one year.
-With no alternative, J. B. reluctantly assures Chang the winners will be ready for a major-league try-out within one year.
+Sports agent J. B. Bernstein and his business partner Ash Vasudevan have formed their own struggling company in Los Angeles, but all J. B.'s clients have retired, and he is unable to reel in star NFL player Popo Vanuatu.
+Desperate for new clients, J. B. realizes the potential for untapped baseball talent among cricket players in India.
+He and Ash approach investor Mr. Chang with a proposal — "Million Dollar Arm", an Indian talent contest to find two winning pitchers who will be flown to the U.S. and coached to become Major League Baseball prospects.
+J. B. secures Chang's funding by agreeing that the winners will be ready for a major league tryout in one year.